Naomi Watts: Personal life

-Watts converted to Buddhism after having gained an interest in that religion during the shooting of The Painted Veil (2006), and became a strong proponent of Transcendental Meditation.
+Watts converted to Buddhism after becoming interested in the religion during the shooting of The Painted Veil (2006), and became a strong proponent of Transcendental Meditation.

 Watts had a relationship with Australian actor Heath Ledger from August 2002 to May 2004.
 In 2005, Watts began a relationship with American actor Liev Schreiber.
-Their first child, son Alexander 'Sasha' Pete, was born in 2007, and their second son, Samuel Kai, was born in 2008.
+Their son was born in 2007, and their daughter, Kai Schreiber, who is transgender, was born in 2008.
 On 26 September 2016, Watts and Schreiber announced their split after 11 years together.

-Since 2017, Naomi has been dating American actor Billy Crudup after they met on the set of the Netflix drama series Gypsy.
+Watts began dating American actor Billy Crudup in 2017, after they met on the set of the Netflix drama series Gypsy.
+The couple married on June 9, 2023.
+In June 2024, Watts and Crudup celebrated their nuptials in a second ceremony in Mexico, surrounded by their family.

-In 2016, Watts became the honorary president of Glantraeth F.C., a small football club in Malltraeth, Anglesey, Wales, near her grandparents' farm, where she spent time as a child.
+In 2016, Watts became the honorary president of Glantraeth F.C., a small football club in Malltraeth, Anglesey, Wales.
+The club is near her grandparents' farm, where she spent time as a child.